 Be prepared, therefore, to have basil in the

 2. Beet Greens (Beta vulgaris)

 Beet greens – or beet leaves – can be given to your blue tongue skink to eat and you can easily grow your own beet greens from beet tops.
-By using only the beetroot tops, you will also save a lot of space in your bluey’s tank, leaving more space for them to burrow.
+By using only the beetroot tops, you will also save a lot of space in your bluey’s

 3. Bird’s Nest Fern (Asplenium nidus)

 The bird’s nest fern is non-toxic to a variety of reptiles, including blue tongue skinks.
 It’s a beautiful fern with long, broad, apple green leaves.
 These leaves form a nest-like structure in the center of the plant, and this is what gives the plant its name.

 The leaves make for an ideal and cool hiding place away from the basking spot.
 Keep the fern trimmed down, however, as the leaves, if left alone, can grow quite large.
 Luckily it’s not that fast-growing, so you won’t have to keep the pruning shears handy every week!

 4. Carex Grass / Sedge grass (Carex pendula)